So you’re going to purchase a HDB flat and was told about the Home Protection Scheme (HPS).

 If you get rejected from HPS, you may still get some form of cover from private insurance.
 It’s best to speak to a qualified professional to give you an alternative route.

-Getting Exemption from HPS
+Getting Exemption From HPS

-Like mentioned earlier in the article, you can get exempted from HPS if you have existing private insurance.
+Like mentioned earlier in the article, you can get exempted from HPS if you have an existing private insurance.
 But if you don’t have any existing insurance but wish to apply for private insurance, you can still get exemption from HPS subsequently.

 Below are the conditions to be qualified for HPS exemption.